theninthsky/client-side-rendering/README.md

 ### Bundle Size

-The first rule of thumb is to use as fewer dependencies as possible, and among those, to select the ones with smaller filesize.
+The first rule of thumb is to minimize dependencies and, among those, choose the ones with the smallest file sizes.

 For example:
 <br>
-We can use _[day.js](https://www.npmjs.com/package/dayjs)_ instead of _[moment](https://www.npmjs.com/package/moment)_, _[zustand](https://www.npmjs.com/package/zustand)_ instead of _[redux toolkit](https://www.npmjs.com/package/@reduxjs/toolkit)_ etc.
+We can use _[day.js](https://www.npmjs.com/package/dayjs)_ instead of _[moment](https://www.npmjs.com/package/moment)_, _[zustand](https://www.npmjs.com/package/zustand)_ instead of _[redux toolkit](https://www.npmjs.com/package/@reduxjs/toolkit)_ , etc.

-This is crucial not only for CSR apps, but also for SSR (and SSG) apps, since the bigger our bundle is - the longer it will take the page to be visible or interactive.
+This is important not only for CSR apps but also for SSR (and SSG) apps, as larger bundles result in longer load times, delaying when the page becomes visible or interactive.

 ### Caching